Page

 Generates arrays with length from the given distribution.

 Combines two generators into a generator of pairs.
-Order of elements can matter (w.r.t shrinking, see Shrink.pair
+Order of elements can matter (w.r.t shrinking, see Shrink.pair)

 Combines three generators into a generator of 3-tuples.
-Order matters for shrinking, see Shrink.pair
+Order matters for shrinking, see Shrink.pair and the likes

 val quad :